 - Lighthouse Park – a rugged ocean-side park towards Horseshoe Bay with rocky shores and views of Vancouver.
 A nice place for a shorter walk.

-- Lower Seymour Conservation Reserve – a great park in North Vancouver and home to beautiful Rice Lake.
+- Lower Seymour Conservation Reserve (LSCR) – a great park in North Vancouver and home to beautiful Rice Lake.

 - Lynn Canyon Park – nature at its best with extensive trails, lots of stairs and a free suspension bridge!

 - Lynn Headwaters Regional Park – great hiking trails in nature, for both beginners and experts.

-- Rice Lake – walking and fishing in a beautiful setting in the Lower Seymour Conservation Reserve (LSCR).
+- Rice Lake – a nice place for walking and fishing in a beautiful setting in the Lower Seymour Conservation Reserve (LSCR).